AptoPayments/apto-pci-sdk-web/README.md

 </div>
 ```

+## Contributions & Development

+We look forward to receiving your feedback, including new feature requests, bug fixes and documentation improvements.

+If you would like to help:

+1. Refer to the [issues](https://github.com/AptoPayments/apto-pci-sdk-web/issues) section of the repository first, to ensure your feature or bug doesn't already exist (The request may be ongoing, or newly finished task).
+2. If your request is not in the [issues](https://github.com/AptoPayments/apto-pci-sdk-web/issues) section, please feel free to [create one](https://github.com/AptoPayments/apto-pci-sdk-web/issues/new).
+We'll get back to you as soon as possible.

+If you want to help improve the SDK by adding a new feature or bug fix, we'd be happy to receive [pull requests](https://github.com/AptoPayments/apto-pci-sdk-web/compare)!

 ## License

-AptoPCISDK is available under the MIT license.
-See the LICENSE file for more info.
+The Apto Web PCI SDK is available under the MIT license.
+See the [LICENSE file](LICENSE) for more info.